Dairy Free Scalloped Potatoes

 I like oatmilk, almondmilk and coconutmilk.
 Choose you’re favorite and make sure it isn’t sweetened.
 I got a comment lately that someone used a can of coconut milk/cream.
 They said it was great.
 You may have to thin the sauce a little with water but not more than a couple of tablespoons.

 Ginny, thanks so much!
 I’m excited to give it a try.
 I’m glad to hear your comment about Almond Breeze.
 I made a tapioca pudding with it recently and the smell/taste was overwhelming and extremely unpleasant.
 I thought it was just because I have a bad case of super-sensitive-pregnancy-nose right now, but now the mystery is solved – it was the brand!
 Glad I won’t have to abandon almond milk.
-Thanks again!
+Thanks again!-

 Great Diana!
 I really am a lover of Silk’s Almondmilk but I am sure there are others that you would like.
 Thank you so much for the rating.